ideasonpurpose/basic-wordpress-box/README.md

 This repo is two things.
 First, it's a VagrantFile which configures the base Ubuntu 14.04 box with an optimal WorPress distribution.
 Next, it's a Packer workflow which freezes that box so it can be used with other Vagrant workflows.

 Packer is capable of provisioning, but it's kind of yucky.
-By building out hte initia. box with Ansible as any old Vagrant box,
+By building out hte initia. box with Ansible as any old Vagrant box, mysql

 Packer runs the provisioners locally, which requires Ansible to jump through some annoying hoops before it can run.
 Individually listing every role in the packer template is really tedious and easy to forget about until the build fails.

+## What's installed
+The bare minimum.
+No security considerations, just what's needed to get WordPres running.

+* MySQL 5.5.44-0ubuntu0.14.04.1
+* PHP 5.5.28
+* Apache 2.4.16

 # TODO: